Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 Hi, my name is Vince.
 I interviewed for Amazon, specifically for their PHP API for AWS development team.
 Despite an entire background of 10+ years of developing front-facing PHP APIs for other businesses, plus having a major part of my code available for public review on GitHub, I failed their interview process because they wanted me to write a specific type of searching and sorting algorithm, by hand, on white-board.
 This type of code would never have been used on the job, ever.
 Yet this is what they interview on.
 The job was to build a PHP API so PHP developers can call basic PHP functions, and the library would translate them over to HHTPS calls to AWS.
 All of the complex computing/searching/sorting is handled by the existing AWS services.

 It's not just the coding side that is broken, most interviews are; at lest what I've seen from both sides.
 From my experience, what really counts is being able to answer yes to the question "Would I want to spend 8 hours sitting next to this person on an airplane seat?"
-I can read a resume and assume most of it is true or at least not overly hyped, verify it with a question or two and ask a question out of left field simply to see if you can think on your feet; but that doesn't really tell me if you can do
+I can read a resume and assume most of it is true or at least not overly hyped, verify it with a question or two and ask a question out of left field simply to see if you can think on your feet; but that doesn't really tell me if you can do the job, nor would 8 hours of grilling.
+If I think I can get along with you then I can help you learn the job assuming your resume is reasonably accurate in regards to your skill set; if you are an insufferable jerk than I really don't care how good you are, go make someone else's life miserable; life's too short and work hours too long to deal with you.

 I'll answer this one.
 (Score:3)